-The Manufacturer’s Suggested Retail Price (MSRP) on a base-model, RWD 2017 Durango SXT is about $31,800, which includes the $1,095 destination charge.
-On the other end of the price spectrum, you can pay more than $46,000 for Durango Citadel with AWD and the new Anodized Platinum package.
-In between is likely something you'll find affordable and desirable, but note that options can drive the price of a Durango to the low-$50,000 range with the V8 added.
-V6 models compare well to the Honda Pilot and Ford Explorer, and nothing else in the category offers a V8.
-To get the best Durango deal, be sure to look at the Fair Purchase Price on KBB.com to learn what buyers in your area are actually paying.
+The Manufacturer’s Suggested Retail Price (MSRP) on a rear-wheel-drive base-model 2018 Durango SXT is just under $32,000, which includes the $1,095 destination charge.
+Anchoring the top is the powerful Durango SRT, with a price of just under $65,000.
+In between are the GT, Citadel, and R/T models, varying between about $39,000 to about $47,400 to start.
+Options add up, but you can still get a reasonably priced V8-powered Durango for the low $50,000 range, which isn't bad.
+Skip the V8 premium and a V6 Durango is price competitive with the Honda Pilot and Ford Explorer.
+Check out the Fair Purchase Price on KBB.com to learn what buyers in your area are actually paying.
 The Durango will likely hold its value about as well as a Chevrolet Traverse, but likely fall short of the Honda Pilot and Ford Explorer.

-For 2017 the Dodge Durango SXT comes standard with seating for five passengers, the 3.6-liter V6 engine with start/stop technology, and a Sport mode to enhance the driving experience.
-There's also the standard Uconnect infotainment system with its AM/FM/CD radio, WMA/MP3 support, Bluetooth, Sirius satellite radio and auxiliary input jack.
-You also get 18-inch aluminum-alloy wheels, fog lights, heated power-side mirrors, and 3-zone automatic climate control, along with a tilt/telescope steering column.
-Different models have different levels of standard equipment, with the top-line Durango getting a power liftgate and sunroof, navigation, Nappa leather seats, and more.
+The base model 2018 Dodge Durango SXT comes with seating for five passengers, the V6, and interestingly, a Sport mode for a better driving experience.
+It also comes with a 7.0-inch Uconnect touch-screen infotainment system that includes an AM/FM/CD radio, WMA/MP3 support, Bluetooth, Sirius satellite radio and auxiliary input jack.
+There are also a tilt/telescope steering wheel and 3-zone automatic climate control, and outside you get 18-inch aluminum-alloy wheels.
+Of course, if you work your way up the model line you get more standard equipment, such as a power liftgate and sunroof, navigation, Nappa leather seats, and more.